-\cdot The continued diversification of the agricultural industry will be encouraged.
+The continued diversification of the agricultural industry will be encouraged.
 All types, sizes and intensities of agriculture will be supported.

-• Farm operations of varying types and sizes will be allowed.
-One residence may be built in conjunction with a farm where it is accessory to a commercial scale farming operation.
+Farm operations of varying types and sizes will be allowed.
+A residence with an additional residential unit may be built in conjunction with a farm where it is accessory to a commercial scale farming operation.
 Commercial scale farming means that the residents of the property will be directly involved in farming with a clear intent to produce crops/livestock, with substantial interest in generating products for off farm sale.
 Having a "Farm Business Registration Number" would assist in demonstrating commercial scale agriculture.